MeganMFisher/twilio-demo/README.md

 npm i express twilio dotenv
 ```

-## Setup your initial node application
+## Setup your initial node application and create your .env and .gitignore files

 ```
 require('dotenv').config()